numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

    described thoroughly.

-Any tuning of algorithm parameters to the test suite should be described and the approximate overall number of tested parameter settings or algorithm variants and the approximate overall invested budget should be given.
+Any tuning of algorithm parameters to the test suite should be described and *the approximate overall number of tested parameter settings or algorithm variants and the approximate overall invested budget should be given*.

+The only recommended tuning procedure is the verification that *termination conditions* of the algorithm are suited to the given testbed and, in case, tuning of termination parameters. [#]_
+Too early or too late termination can be identified and adjusted comparatively easy.
+This is also a useful prerequisite for restarts, see also above.

 On all functions the very same parameter setting must be used (which might well depend on the dimensionality, see Section :ref:`sec:input`).
 That means,